jeandesravines/flippi/README.md

 ### Pin

-The Pin to secure the communication.
+The Pin to secure the communication between the remote and the application.

 - Options : `PIN`
 - Default : `1234`